 In recent years great change has occurred in the way many surgeons perform hair transplants.
-Our clinic and others have adopted the use of the dissecting microscope to create hair grafts of the smallest possible size which retains the natural characteristics of hair growth.
+Our San Francisco FUT hair transplant clinic and others have adopted the use of the dissecting microscope to create hair grafts of the smallest possible size which retains the natural characteristics of hair growth.

 By natural characteristics of follicular unit hair growth, we mean the pattern of hair follicles as they grow out from the skin.
 If one looks at the scalp with 5-10 powers of magnification, we see that hairs grow out of the skin in groups of one, two, three, and four hairs.
 The human scalp averages one follicular unit per 1mm and each unit averages 2.2 hairs.

-Therefore a strip of scalp 1cm in width and 10 cm in length could yield 1000 follicular unit grafts (2200 hairs) for hair restoration surgery.
+Therefore a strip of scalp 1cm in width and 10 cm in length could yield 1000 follicular unit grafts (2200 hairs) for FUT hair transplant in San Francisco.
 This is the way nature grows hair, and the closest we can come surgically is to move hair in these follicular units in their natural groups, cutting away the non-hair-bearing skin between them, and then transplanting them into tiny slits on the top of the head.

 With most balding situations, two or three graft sessions may be necessary to give maximal potential results.
 In many instances, one session may be satisfactory for a particular patient.
-We do up to 3400 grafts in a session.
+We do up to 3400 grafts per hair transplant session.
 By keeping hair transplants as small as possible, yet keeping the follicular units intact, one can create a natural-looking appearance.

 It should be understood, though, that the density with follicular unit grafting will mathematically fall short of the normal, pre-bald hair covering.
 We cannot give additional hair to a patient.
 We are simply moving the hair that is genetically programmed not to be bald.
 If one can achieve 60% of normal density for a particular area, the average eye cannot distinguish that from full density.